dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## v3.4.0b1

+### The stored messages are reachable again
+`module.messages` has been parsed all along and `HbtnComm.send_message` has been there since the v1 rewrite, but nothing had called it since `c60f932` removed `HbtnMessage` (v2.10.0).
+That commit replaced the display notify with the text entity -- free text only -- so the stored messages became unreachable and invisible.

+Three parts now: `HbtnStoredMessageSelect` lists them (`{nmbr}: {name}`, `ATTR_MESSAGE_ID` as an attribute) and deliberately sends nothing on select, so the list can be paged through; `HbtnDisplayMessage` is the notify target again, under `{uid}_message`, and the old `Mod_{uid}_msg` entries are migrated onto it so users get their entity back rather than a second one; the text entity keeps being the only thing that writes to a display.

+### One resolver, one writer
+`resolve_stored_message` is shared by the display and SMS paths: name first (spacing ignored on both sides, as the removed display notify did), then a bare number as the id.
+Name before number on purpose -- a stored message may be called "3", and reading the number first would make it unreachable.

+Everything that writes to a display goes through the text entity via `async_show_on_display`, including `notify.send_message` and both new actions.
+That keeps its value honest: it is what was last sent, whichever route sent it.
+It remains an echo, not a read-back -- the bus offers no way to ask a display what it shows.

+`habitron.send_selected_message` sits on the notify entities, not on the list: for GSM, one module's messages can go to any of its numbers, so the list says *what* and the entity says *to whom*. `habitron.clear_sent_message` sits there too for symmetry and clears through the text entity; on an SMS target it refuses, since a sent message cannot be taken back.

 ## v3.3.1b2

 ### The misspelt climate-controller id